Pokemon-PythonRed/Pokemon-PythonRed/README.md

 Large sets of data may be stored as `.json` files in the project folder.
 This is done to keep the program files concise.
 These files may be added, removed, or changed at any time.

 Save file templates contain all the things the game must keep track of between sessions.
 On each save or load, the player's file is automatically updated with the latest data, in case an update was performed.
-This means that when the game is updated, the player can copy their `save.json` file into the new version, and the save file will automatically be updated with the latest data.
+This means that when the game is updated, the player can copy their `.ppr-save` file into the new version, and the save file will automatically be updated with the latest data.

 #### Menus